Medical Education Research Fund (MERF) Grants

 Funding Opportunity

-The Office of Professional and Education Development (OPED) is pleased to announce a call for proposals for the Medical Education Research Fund (MERF) for Scholarly Projects in Medical Education.
+The Office of Professional and Educational Development (OPED) is pleased to announce a call for proposals for the Medical Education Research Fund (MERF) for Scholarly Projects in Medical Education.

 Medical education research aims to advance the knowledge, skills, and professionalism of medical students and educators by evaluating, understanding and innovating educational practice.
 It includes a broad range of didactical frameworks, theories, and research methodologies.
 The field characterizes itself with a close collaboration among medical educators, educationalists, behavioral scientists and technicians.
 Research programs in the field typically focus on addressing contemporary issues and questions in medical education, and on designing, evaluating, and supporting curricular innovations.